Children with Special Educational Needs

 All staff have training in identifying and supporting children with SEN and some staff have received enhanced training in autism and dyslexia.
 There are also members of staff who have trained at a specialist level in the supervision of diabetic children and a range of supporting pupils with a range of medical conditions including Epi-pen and Epilepsy.

 Teaching Assistants are trained to support the particular needs of the children they work with, working closely with the SENCo.
+We also have staff who are trained in nurture provision and strategies for supporting children who are on the autistic spectrum.

 We also have access to a range of specialist support services including -